techpines/bone.io/README.md

 * [View](http://bone.io) - A view is based on a CSS selector and handles DOM events and DOM manipulations.
 * [Router](http://bone.io) - A router executes routes based on client side url changes.
-* [Support](http://bone.io) - Supports provide a system for building the structure of a page.
+* [Mounts](http://bone.io) - Mounts provide a system for building the structure of a page.
 * [IO](http://bone.io) - Input/Output handles bi-directional data communication with various endpoints.

 This is not an MVC framework!
 There is no model, if you need to maintain state on the browser, we recommend that you use the browser sessions.